Art piece by Chia Han Lyn

 Look closely around your home & you will find a myriad

-array little things that you can re-use for this project.
+array of little things that you can re-use for this project.

 Put those plastic wrappings & shopping bags to good